 Face: A part of the stick.
 The base on both ends of the cylindrical head.
-The surface of both ends of the head that is parallel to the shaft, with the short axis a minimum of 3.5 centimeters, and the long axis a maximum of 5 centimeters.
+The surface of both ends of the head that is parallel to the shaft, with the short axis a minimum of 3.5cm, and the long axis a maximum of 5cm.
 The surface used to stroke the ball.